codezenflow/odin-recipes/README.md

 # odin-recipes

 Odin Projects foundations course project: Recepies

-Purpose of the project is to demonstrate basic html knowledge.
+Purpose of the project is to demonstrate basic html and css skills.

 ---
 Attributions: